codefresh-io/docs.codefresh.io/_docs/pipelines/monitoring-pipelines.md

 %}

-1. **Build reference point**
+* **Build reference point**
-  The selected build is the reference point for all the other builds it is linked to.
+  The selected build is the focal point to all linked builds.
 For easy identification, the selected build is tagged as **Current**.

-1. **Build status**
+* **Build status**
-  Every build displayed in the Build Tree showcases its status, and explicitly lists failed steps if any.
+  Every build displayed in the Build Tree showcases its status and explicitly lists failed steps if any.

-1. **Build context menu**
+* **Build context menu**
-  Every build has a context menu including all the actions available for an individual pipeline build.
+  Every build has a context menu for quick access to useful actions available for an individual pipeline build.

-1. **Navigation to individual builds**
+* **Navigation to individual builds**
   Clicking {::nomarkdown}<img src="../../../images/icons/external-link.png" display=inline-block/> {:/} for any build opens a Builds page displaying the step-view and the Build Tree for that build.
 The selected build is tagged as the Current build.

+* **View controls**
+  View controls at the top left allow you to zoom in or out, and collapse the branches.

 ## Monitoring pipelines outside the Codefresh UI